MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access-work-tracking.md

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

-You can use the majority of work tracking functions and features that VSTS or TFS provides if you are added as a team member, which adds you to the Contributors group.
+You can use the majority of work tracking functions and features that Azure DevOps or TFS provides if you are added as a team member, which adds you to the Contributors group.
 The most common built-in groups include Readers, Contributors, and Project Administrators.
 These groups are assigned the default permissions for tracking work as listed below.

 For a simplified view of permissions assigned to built-in groups, see [Permissions and access](permissions-access.md).
 For a comprehensive list of all permissions and default groups, see the [Permissions and groups reference](permissions.md).